R6, State & Private Forestry, Forest Health Protection, Public via Wikimedia Commons

 The Oregon Department of Forestry’s Forest Activity Electronic Reporting and Notification System (FERNS) requires timber operators to share information about where, what, and how they will be applying pesticides; however, when applications might actually occur can span months.
 No specific notification date is required for residents who live near ground sprays, but sometimes an operator will notify residents as a courtesy, if requested.
 Through FERNS, you can sign-up to be notified of logging, spraying, road building, and other operations in an area that you designate on Oregon Department of Forestry’s interactive map.

 It is incredibly challenging to monitor drinking water supplied from forest ecosystems for pesticides contamination because 1) it is challenging to get information about which pesticides, from the list provided, were actually applied, and 2) when they were applied.
-In contrast to pesticides used in agriculture, forest applications are sporadic and hard to monitor, which is why the Oregon Department of Agriculture (DOA) can’t include groups like the Seal Rock Water District in their Pesticide Stewardship Partnerships Program.
+In contrast to pesticides used in agriculture, forest applications are sporadic and hard to monitor, which, according to the Department of Environmental Quality (DEQ), is why the state agencies responsible for monitoring water quality can’t include groups like the Seal Rock Water District in the Pesticide Stewardship Partnerships Program.
 Five compounds used in a Beaver Creek watershed spray application in the fall of 2023 (sulfometuron-methyl, DEET, atrazine, glyphosate, Imazapyr) were found in drinking water as reported by the DEQ after a one-time study in 2014.
 In this report, the pesticides diuron and linuron were consistently over EPA limits for drinking water in sites sampled.
 Watch Piercing the False Narrative: Logging and spraying in Oregon’s drinking watershed for a great overview of pesticides in drinking water.

 The Answer?
 Money